Mary Elizabeth Braddon: Work

+Writing

 Braddon was a prolific writer, producing more than 80 novels with inventive plots.
 The most famous is Lady Audley's Secret (1862), which won her recognition and a fortune as a bestseller.
+Braddon began publishing the first chapters of her novel serially in July, 1861, in Robin Goodfellow, a literary magazine owned by Maxwell, and then later Sixpenny Magazine.
+Lady Audley's Secret was then republished as a novel and sold through nine editions in its first year of publication.
+It has remained in print since its publication and been dramatised and filmed several times, with the first stage adaptation opening in London by the winter of 1863.

+In addition to Lady Audley's Secret, Braddon's other best-known novel, Aurora Floyd, was published in 1863.
+Since it also featured a woman trapped in a bigamous relationship, Aurora Floyd and Lady Audley's Secret have been referred to as Braddon's "bigamy novels."
+Like Lady Audley, Aurora Floyd was first serialized in Temple Bar, a magazine, before appearing in novelized form.

-It has remained in print since its publication and been dramatised and filmed several times.
-R. D. Blackmore's anonymous sensation novel Clara Vaughan (1864) was wrongly attributed to her by some critics.
+R. D. Blackmore's anonymous sensation novel Clara Vaughan (1864) was wrongly attributed to Braddon by some critics.

 Braddon wrote several works of supernatural fiction, including the pact with the devil story Gerard or The World, the Flesh, and the Devil (1891), and the ghost stories "The Cold Embrace", "Eveline's Visitant" and "At Chrighton Abbey".
 From the 1930s onwards, these stories were often anthologised in collections such as Montague Summers's The Supernatural Omnibus (1931) and Fifty Years of Ghost Stories (1935).
 Braddon also wrote historical fiction.
 In High Places depicts the youth of Charles I. London Pride focuses on Charles II.
 Mohawks is set during the reign of Queen Anne.
 Ishmael is set at the time of Napoleon III's rise to power.

+Braddon founded Belgravia magazine in 1866.
+By running her own magazine, Braddon added to the dramatic techniques she had already used in her earlier novels.
+Through Belgravia, she raised the reputation of her genre by showcasing it in an intentional way.
+Literary scholar Kate Mattacks, following Braddon's first biographer Robert Wolff, argues that Braddon was trapped into repeating the same formula as Lady Audley’s Secret—making sensational stories that maintained her income but may have hurt her artistic credibility.
+This view reflects what Braddon's early critics claimed, that she was "a slave to the style she created."
+However, when her work as an author and editor of Belgravia is examined, it becomes clear that Braddon's use of sensation was not a limitation but a deliberate and empowering choice.

+"Spoiler" culture appears to have developed mainly as a backlash against sensation fiction.
+Revealing key plot twists—or spoilers—became a tactic used to undermine the genre's reputation and popularity.
+Authors like Wilkie Collins and Braddon, who were both initial writers of sensation fiction, tried to counter these criticisms by urging reviewers not to reveal their stories' hidden secrets.